letstri/vaxee/docs/why.md

 Having worked on **many** Vue 3 projects, I've **noticed** that some developers attempt to **use** side effects **inside stores**.
 However, this approach can lead to **issues**, such as the side effects not functioning correctly, as discussed in this [GitHub thread](https://github.com/vuejs/pinia/discussions/1508).
 Examples of such side effects include `onMounted` or `onServerPrefetch`.

 That's why in **Vaxee**, we intentionally avoid incorporating side effects inside stores.
 This design choice allows all stores to function seamlessly without the need for `effectScope` or the usage of `watch` and similar functionalities.
+Also that's why we have created our own reactive functions like `state` and `getter` instead of using `ref` and `computed`.

 ### Usage